kptdobe/franklin-chat-service/README.md

   - CHANNEL_MAPPING_URL=...
   - SLACK_BOT_TOKEN  (OAuth & Permissions > Bot User OAuth Token)
   - SLACK_APP_TOKEN (Basic Information > App-Level Tokens > "App Token")
-  - SLACK_DEFAULT_CHANNEL_ID (Slack channel id where the messages are sent by default - note: slack app above needs to be invited to the channel)
   - SLACK_ADMIN_CHANNEL_ID (Slack channel id where the admin messages are sent to - note: slack app above needs to be invited to the channel)
   - LOG_LEVEL={debug|info|warn|error}
   - GRAFANA_ENABLED=...